Restaurant in New York City, United States

 Does Lobster Club handle dietary restrictions?

 The venue data does not document a formal dietary accommodation policy.
-What the menu does show is breadth — teppanyaki vegetables, seafood mains, and a Japanese-inflected brasserie format — which suggests reasonable flexibility for pescatarians and vegetable-focused eaters. check the venue's official channels before booking if you have specific requirements; Andrew Johnson is the General Manager on record.
+What the menu does show is breadth — teppanyaki vegetables, seafood mains, a Japanese-inflected brasserie format — which suggests reasonable flexibility for pescatarians and vegetable-focused eaters. check the venue's official channels before booking if you have specific requirements; Andrew Johnson is the General Manager on record.

 What are alternatives to Lobster Club in New York City?